-KCSiE 2022, para, 135
+KCSiE September 2023, para, 135

 Chatrooms and social networking sites are the more obvious sources of inappropriate and harmful behaviour and students are not allowed to access those sites in school.
 Many students own or have access to handheld devices and parents are encouraged to consider measures to keep their children safe when using the internet and social media at home and in the community.
-Students comply with the schools' Use of ICT Policy which states they are permitted to use personal devices outside the school buildings during social time.
+Students should only use personal devices in lessons at the direction of staff and are otherwise not allowed to use their devices inside school buildings.
+Students are not permitted to use their own data on site and should link to the school's secure Wifi.
+Students should abide by the Acceptable Use Policy at all times.